lendway/Homepage-index.md/CV.md

 ## Paul Lendway

-For a copy of my CV, please email me at Paul.Lendway@Yale.edu
+For a copy of my CV, please email me at Paul.Lendway@Yale.edu.